Skip to content

 The Sergei Paradjanov Museum – Yerevan, Armenia

 The Sergei Paradjanov Museum in Armenia’s capital city of Yerevan is dedicated to the Soviet Armenian director and artist Sergei Paradjanov.
 It was designed to showcase his unique artistic and literary heritage, and the museum is one of the most popular in the country, both for tourists and international filmmakers such as Nikita Mikhalkov, Yevgeni Yevtushenko, and Enrica Antonioni.
-It was founded in 1988 by Paradjanov himself but construction of the museum was delayed due to the 1988 Armenian earthquake, and Paradjanov had passed away by the time it opened to the public in 1991.
+It was founded in 1988 by Paradjanov himself.
+Still, construction of the museum was delayed due to the 1988 Armenian earthquake, and Paradjanov had passed away by the time it opened to the public in 1991.

 Interior of The National Museum of Cinema, Italy